 This course offers a survey of the major ethical controversies in medical and other healthcare-related fields.
-We will explore basic ethical concepts and their histories in general, before delving into specific case studies illustrating ethical dilemmas that can stem from balancing autonomy, beneficence, nonmaleficence, and justice.
-Some of the cases we will encounter include (among others) whether a doctor can lie to her patient; whether a child can give consent for medical treatment; whether parents can select for certain genes when reproducing; and whether anyone can ethically choose when and how they die.
-(LP,WRT)
+Students will explore ethical challenges in medicine and encounter specific case studies that relate to concerns about balancing autonomy, beneficence, nonmaleficence, and justice.
+Some topics include whether a doctor can lie to her patient; whether children can give consent for medical treatment; whether parents can select for certain genes when reproducing; and whether anyone can ethically choose when and how they die.
+(LP)